ebanner/sicp/README.md

 was thwarted by its abstract concepts and crushingly difficult exercises.
 Together these barriers forced me to abandon the book.

 The book did, however, leave a lasting impression on me.
-What little I did understand from the book seemed to help me a few times during my undergrad, leading me to say "I learned that in the first chapter of SICP!" on more than one occastion.
+The few concepts I did grasp (e.g. applicative-order vs. normal-order evaluation) seemed to help me a disporportionate amount in my later years of undergrad, leading me to think "I learned that in the first chapter of SICP!" on more than one occastion.

 I always thought if I could get back to the book it would unlock many more of its secrets.
 Since then always had a certain reverence of the